MAHFUZATUL-BUSHRA/Car_Price_Prediction/README.md

 # Observations :

-## The following observations were made during the course of this project:
+## The following observations were made during this project:
    * The manfacturer Location of the car is the most important features for predicting the price of a used car.
    * The no. of years the car used has a negative on the price.
    * The mileage of the car also has impact on the price.
    * The power of the car has impact on the price.
    * The engine of the car has impact on the price.
    * The no. of seats the car has impact on the price.
    * The Kilometers the car driven has small impact on the price

 # Insights: